Majestic SEO’s Trust Flow is the king of link metrics.

-When doing the audit, I always start with the links that are topically irrelevant and then move onto links that have extremely low or no Trust Flow at all.
+When doing the audit, I always start with the links that are topically irrelevant and then move onto links that have low or no Trust Flow at all.
 The links I find during this process will be scheduled for removal and eventually disavowed if they’re impossible to remove, or are just plain hurting the website.
 Don’t over-complicate this.

 Let the Trust Flow guide you!